 Make sure to subscribe to be updated on all future Doctor Who Diaries content.
 I hope to see you around!

 Join in on the fun of our Marry, Date or Dump Game: Round 2 includes all 3 Doctors.
-Who would you choose?If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Who would you choose?Pin this article to read later!
+And make sure to follow us on Pinterest.